 We also work to connect our patients with community services that can assist families through a difficult time.
 It is natural to want to avoid these uncomfortable conversations that make us recognize our mortality, which is why we are there for you and your family to make decisions in advance.

 Being the primary caregiver of an ill loved one can take a toll.
-It can be exhausting, which is why our volunteers are ready to provide you some respite care for a few hours so you can take care of tasks outside of the home.
+It can be exhausting.
+Our volunteers are ready to provide you some respite care.
+Finally, you can do all your errands.
 Respite care can also help caregivers reduce their stress while strengthening their immune system.

 24-hour, on-call home nursing care.

 Health emergencies do not wait for business hours.
-Rather than worrying through the night wondering if you or your loved one needs immediate care, or calling an ambulance, our nurses are on-call all day and all night to answer your questions and concerns.
+Rather than worrying through the night wondering if you or your loved one needs immediate care, our nurses are on-call all day and all night to answer your questions and concerns.